Optimising Machine Learning Inference with Intel’s OpenVino

 The presence of the OpenModel Zoo as a repository of pre-trained models, the possibility to quantise the model through model calibration with an infinite number of settings available, and the possibility to use one model server for models trained in any popular deep learning framework, make this toolkit complete and ready to be used in a production environment.

-As Google Cloud Specialization Partner of the Year, Datatonic has a proven track record in developing cutting-edge solutions in AI, Machine Learning and Cloud Modernization.
+As Google Cloud Machine Learning Specialization Partner of the Year, Datatonic has a proven track record in developing cutting-edge solutions in AI, Machine Learning and Cloud Modernization.
 Driven by technical excellence in Data Science and in-depth industry experience, we’ve delivered AI and Machine Learning powered solutions for top-tier clients globally.

 Want to know how to design and develop hyper-personalized experiences?
 Download our three-step guide, “How to be Hyper-Relevant“, partnering with Intel.